 We have a long history of producing first class students who very quickly move up the career ladder.

-OMBS was originally called St Aldates Secretarial College, which was formed in 1976.
-It expanded rapidly moving from George Street to Rose Place in the centre of Oxford.
+Our history started with St Aldates Secretarial College which was founded in 1976.
+It expanded rapidly and moved from George Street to Rose Place in the centre of Oxford.

-In January 1999 the College acquired Mrs Thomsett’s Secretarial College and merged with the Oxford and County Business College (fondly remembered as the “Ox and Cow”).
-Founded in 1936 the Oxford and County Business College was a prestigious secretarial school for young women located in St Giles.
+Founded in 1936, the Oxford and County Business College was a prestigious secretarial school for young women located in St Giles.
+The College is fondly remembered as the “Ox and Cow”.

 The British Accreditation Council